 The Blob (1958), dir.
 Irvin Yeaworth

-So eager are we to plant metaphors onto alien movies that The Blob has been referred to as everything from an analogy for the Cold War to a grim warning against the perils of capitalism.
+So eager are we to place metaphors onto alien movies that The Blob has been referred to as everything from an analogy for the Cold War to a grim warning against the perils of capitalism.

 But it’s also very much about a giant blob of goo that consumes everything in its wake.
 A pre-fame Steve McQueen in his feature film debut is the preppie high-schooler facing off against the aggressive alien entity.
 Burt Bacharach sings the film’s theme song, driving home The Blob’s kitsch, drive-in-movie charm.

 A personal fave, Coneheads stars real-life UFO enthusiast, Dan Aykroyd.

 The film is based on the NBC Saturday Night Live comedy sketches about aliens stranded on Earth, who have Anglicized their Remulakian surname to “Conehead”.
 Michelle Burke took over the role played by Laraine Newman on SNL.
 The film also features roles and cameos by actors and comedians from television series of the time.

 This is a super sweet, light-hearted take on the alien genre with all the 90’s charm we “geriatric” millennials miss so much.

 Invasion of the Body Snatchers (1956) dir.
 Don Siegel, (1978) dir.
 Philip Kaufman